-Ariel Bronz is an independent artist, theatre director, performance artist, playwright and poet, born in Odessa 1984, based in Tel-Aviv.
-His wide work span quickly gained him wide public and critical acclaim, and made him one of the most controversial artists in Israel today.
-His performances are known to immediately make waves, and some have reached a cult status.
-His plays have been presented in various theatres in Israel, Canada and Russia.
+Ariel Bronz is an independent artist, theater director, performance artist, playwright, poet, actor and a life guard born in Odessa 1984, based in Tel-Aviv.
+His wide work span quickly gained him wide public and critical acclaim, and made him probably the most controversial artists in Israel today.
+His plays have been presented and awarded in various theatres in Israel, Germany, Egypt, Canada, Brazil and Russia.

 Bronz’s works are characterized with a constant examination of boundaries: he gleefully crosses the boundaries of good taste and uses provocations to shake the audience out of its apathy.
 All his projects oppose the politically correct and clash with social prohibitions.

 In 2011 Bronz got a B.A in the dramatic school of 'Nissan Nativ', in Tel Aviv.